The best robot vacuum and mop I've ever tested is $300 off for October Prime Day

 You know that gratifying feeling of coming home to a clean house?
 With a family of five, that's not a feeling I often get, if at all.
 Enter the Ecovacs Deebot X2 Omni.

-Also: Ecovacs announced a new robot vacuum that squares up to the competition

 I've tested a fair share of robot vacuum and mop combinations, so I quite appreciate the experience of having a robot roaming around my home that picks up crumbs, dust, and everything in between.
-But the Deebot X2 Omni is easily the best robot vacuum and mop I've tried so far.
+But the Deebot X2 Omni is easily the best robot vacuum and mop I've tried.

 ZDNET RECOMMENDS